Superbalist/python-pubsub/README.md

 ## Adapters

-We plan to create python adapters for the following Pubsubs, however currently only the GooglePubsub one is working.
+We plan to create python adapters for the following Pubsub providers, however currently only the GooglePubsub one is working.
 * GoogleCloudAdapter - Working
 * KafkaAdapter - Planned
 * RedisAdapter - Planned